 Just-in-time analysis is inherited from kanban, which creates shorter lead times, instead of batch-processing for iteration planning estimates, which is used in scrum.
 Additionally, weaknesses in processes can be exposed through the use of process buffers and flow diagrams.
-This identifies areas that can be improved and reduces bottlenecks.
+Those scrumban tools help identify areas that can be improved and reduce bottlenecks.

-Larger projects are also ideal for scrumban.
+Larger projects are also ideal for the scrumban methodology.
 The larger the project, the more features and tasks associated with it.
 These deliverables are required over months if not years.
 Scrumban can be distributed in various buckets of time and prioritized in shorter iterations to better manage these long-term projects.

 Bottlenecks are the bane of projects.
 They slow down work, mess with schedules and waste time and money.
-Scrumban is a great way to find those bottlenecks in workflow and resolve them before they become a problem.
-The kanban element visualizes all of the project’s workflow on one board, which allows managers to see where the most tasks are and address the slowdown early and effectively.
+A scrumban board is a great way to find those bottlenecks in workflow and resolve them before they become a problem.
+Like kanban boards, a scrumban board allows project managers to see where the most tasks are and address the slowdown early and effectively.

 Everyone is on the same page in scrumban.
-Again, because of the transparency of kanban, all team members can see where they and the project is in terms of workflow.
+Again, because of the transparency of kanban boards, all team members can see where they and the project is in terms of workflow.
 They update their statuses and everyone sees it.

-Scrumban is a simple hybrid process that can be easily adopted.
+Scrumban is a simple hybrid project management process that can be easily adopted.
 There’s no need for a scrum master or product owner.
-It’s visual and there’s only one planning meeting.
-The rules are straightforward, so the learning curve is relatively flat.
+It’s a visual agile methodology and there’s only one planning meeting.
+The scrumban method rules are straightforward, so the learning curve is relatively flat.

 This allows teams to have more of an equal footing, which helps to reduce stress in a project.
-Teams have the autonomy to choose tasks using the pull principle (a lean manufacturing technique that controls the flow of work by only moving on when the last task has been completed).
-Tasks are not assigned by a project manager, and there’s no daily reporting to a project manager, which keeps teams on task.
+Project management teams have the autonomy to choose tasks using the pull principle (a lean manufacturing technique that controls the flow of work by only moving on when the last task has been completed).
+Tasks are not assigned by a project manager or scrum master, and there’s no daily reporting to a project manager, which keeps teams on task.

 Disadvantages of Scrumban

 Though there are many advantages, there are also some deficits to using scrumban that need addressing.
-For one scrumban is so new that there are no best practices to guide it.
-This can open the door for teams inventing their own, which may or may not be a benefit to the project.
+For one, the scrumban methodology is so new that there are no best practices to guide it.
+This can open the door for teams to invent their own, which may or may not be a benefit to the project.

-Because teams have the freedom to choose what task they work on it can be difficult to track the effort and contribution of individual team members.
-There are no scrum daily meetings to give managers a snapshot of the progress.
-This can create a tracking and monitoring nightmare.
+Because teams have the freedom to choose what task they work on it can be difficult to track the effort and contribution of individual team members on the scrumban board.
+There are no scrum daily meetings to give project managers a snapshot of the progress.
+This can create a project management nightmare.

-Because scrumban is a hybrid framework for working on projects, the tools managers and teams use needs to share that flexibility.
-ProjectManager.com is a cloud-based project management software that can work in any methodology.
+Because scrumban is a hybrid agile development framework for working on projects, the tools project managers and teams use need to share that flexibility.
+ProjectManager is a cloud-based project management software that can work in any project management methodology.
 Whether you’re managing your project in waterfall, an agile framework or a hybrid, our features are plastic to pivot with you.

 Reporting keeps managers tracking progress.
 Yes, our software removes one of the disadvantages of scrumban.
 There might be no daily stand-up meetings, but project managers can generate reports with one click to monitor progress on tasks, project variance, health and more.
 The reports can be filtered to customize them to show just the data you want.

-Get ProjectManager.com and give your team the freedom of scrumban and project managers the tools to track and monitor their progress.
+Get ProjectManager and give your team the freedom of scrumban and project managers the tools to track and monitor their progress.
 We also have online Gantt charts to plan over a timeline.
-Timesheets keep team’s hours logged.
+Timesheets keep the team’s hours logged.
 Resource management tools make sure resources are balanced.
-And our team section gives project managers a place to collect team member skills to facilitating assembling effective teams.
-Try ProjectManager.com today with this free 30-day trial.
+And our team section gives project managers a place to collect team member skills to facilitate assembling effective teams.
+Try ProjectManager today with this free 30-day trial.